Credit: Public Domain

 Predators and Threats

-This species may also be known as the ringed snake or water snake.
+They may also be known as the cape clawless otter.

 Burnie, D., 2011.
 Animal.
 3rd ed.
 London: DK

 Jackson, T. and Chinery, M., 2012.
 The illustrated encyclopedia of animals of the world.
 London: Southwater.

 Jacques, H., Reed-Smith, J. & Somers, M.J.
 2015.
 Aonyx capensis.
 The IUCN Red List of Threatened Species 2015: e.T1793A21938767. https://dx.doi.org/10.2305/IUCN.UK.2015-2.RLTS.T1793A21938767.en.
 Downloaded on 24 October 2021.

 Otter.org.
 2021.
 IOSF. [online] Available at: <https://www.otter.org/public/AboutOtters_OtterSpecies.aspx?speciesID=2> [Accessed 24 October 2021].